scottstts/prompt_lib/storyboard/template_animation_docs.md

 ## Animation Breakdown

-The animation for Template 21 is characterized by a quick, dynamic, and clean reveal sequence that focuses attention on the central element first, followed by its associated label.
+The animation for Template 21 is characterized by a synchronized, opposing slide-in motion for the main containers, followed by a layered reveal of the internal content.
+The overall feel is modern, clean, and efficient.

-1.  **Central Hexagon and Image Reveal:** The animation starts with the central hexagonal container already in place.
-The sequence begins with two simultaneous actions:
-    *   **Image Scale:** The image placeholder inside the hexagon rapidly scales up from a smaller size (approximately 80%) to fill the container completely.
-This motion is very quick and has a smooth ease-out curve, creating a "pop-in" effect.
-    *   **Background Fill:** Concurrently, the hexagon's background color fills the shape.
-The fill expands dynamically from the center outwards, giving it a more energetic feel than a simple fade-in.

-2.  **Text Banner Entrance:** Immediately after the hexagon and image are fully revealed and settled, a text banner animates into place.
-    *   **Motion:** The banner slides out from behind the top-left edge of the hexagon.
-    *   **Direction & Feel:** It moves in a short, swift, and slightly curved path, settling crisply along the edge.
-This gives the impression of it being attached to and swinging out from the main shape.
-The motion is snappy and precise, with no bounce or overshoot.
-The sequence creates a clear hierarchy, establishing the main visual before presenting the textual information.
+1.  **Main Container Entrance:** The animation initiates with the two primary vertical containers sliding into the frame simultaneously from opposite directions.
+The left container slides down from the top edge, and the right container slides up from the bottom edge.
+This opposing motion is smooth and uses a distinct ease-out curve, allowing the containers to settle into their final positions without any bounce or overshoot.

+2.  **Primary Content Reveal:** Immediately after the main containers lock into place, the content within them appears.
+The two title placeholders and the four icon placeholders all animate in at the same time.
+Their animation is a combination of a quick scale-up (from approximately 80% to 100%) and a fade-in.
+This gives them a crisp and energetic "pop-in" effect.

+3.  **Secondary Content Cascade:** Following the primary content reveal, the four smaller text box placeholders at the bottom of the containers fade in sequentially.
+The sequence proceeds from left to right, starting with the leftmost box in the left container and ending with the rightmost box in the right container.
+This staggered timing creates a subtle, flowing cascade that draws the viewer's eye across the entire template.

+4.  **Exit Animation:** The template exits by reversing the entrance sequence.
+Both primary containers slide off-screen in their original directions—the left container slides up and out, while the right container slides down and out.
+All internal content remains static within the containers as they move.

 ---